CNN TV

 Some where Dick Cheney is crying......

-B. Powell June 30th, 2009 11:14 am ET
+June 30, 2009 at 11:14 am |

 Weather or not the Lt. should be discharged for homosexuality, I'd rather not make that judgement call.
 I do disagree with gays in the military because of the enviorment in which we live in.
 We live in close quarters and shower next to each other and thats already an uncomfortable situation.
 Females and Males dont sleep in the same bivwac to discourage sexual activity.
 If gays are allowed to be open in the military will they need special provision to prevent sexual activity?
 If gays want to serve, then serve.
 Heterosexuals dont parade around screaming our sexual preference.
 What you do at home is your business.
 Dont bring your personal life to work.
 Oorah!